-By using the VARCHAR2 datatype instead of the VARCHAR datatype, especially in all your SQL script files, you are guaranteed to get nonpadded comparison semantics, regardless of the development and implementation of the VARCHAR datatype in any future release of the Oracle DBMS.
+By using the VARCHAR2 datatype, especially in all your SQL script files, you are guaranteed to get nonpadded comparison semantics.

 Column Data Interpretation

 There is an important difference between the RAW and VARCHAR2 datatypes.
 RAW column data (like BLOB data) is never interpreted by the DBMS in any way.
 For example, VARCHAR2 column data is converted automatically during transport from an ASCII to an EBCDIC environment.
 You typically use the RAW and BLOB datatypes for columns containing binary data, such as scanned documents, sound tracks, and movie fragments.